U.S. Giving Terrorists ‘Keys of the Kingdom,’ Former INS Agent Says

 Cutler also noted that the Times-Square car bomber, Pakistani-born Faisal Shahzad, was a naturalized citizen.

-Former ICE Special Agent Claude Arnold (pictured above, second from right) said ICE “is essential,” though “not used to their full effectiveness.”
+Former ICE Special Agent Claude Arnold (pictured above, center) said ICE “is essential,” though “not used to their full effectiveness.”

 “Both on the left and the right, there has been an ignorance of interior enforcement,” he said.

-Arnold, who ran the Homeland Security Investigations field office in Los Angeles, was interviewed by Fox News host Pete Hegseth (pictured above, left) who filled in for Laura Ingraham.
+Arnold, who ran the Homeland Security Investigations field office in Los Angeles, was interviewed by Fox News host Pete Hegseth, who filled in for Laura Ingraham.